Relintai/pandemonium_engine_docs/tutorials/animation/animation_tree.rst

 .. image:: img/animtree14.png

-Afterwards, the actual motion can be retrieved via the `AnimationTree <class_AnimationTree>` API as a transform:
+Afterwards, the actual motion can be retrieved via the `AnimationTree` API as a transform:

 gdscript GDScript